-Using resume templates versus creating a resume from scratch will be your decision, but a resume template can be extremely generic and may not yield job interviews for the job position you want.
+Your decision will depend on whether you use resume templates or create one from scratch.
+However, a resume template can be extremely generic and may not yield job interviews for the position you want.

 It might seem like all resumes are the same, but after you have read a few, you will discover there are some massive differences.
 The format you choose can be the deciding factor between getting called for a job interview or sending out more copies of your resume.